danfuzz/samizdat/doc/library-guide/Generator.md

 #### `generatorPump(generator) -> void`

 Generator iterator, ignoring results.
 This takes a generator, calling it repeatedly until it becomes voided.
-All results yielded by the generator are ignored.

-This function always returns void.
+This function returns the last value yielded by the generator.
+If the generator never yielded a value, this function returns void.

 #### `makeFilterGenerator(filterFunction, generators*) -> generator`